-Krabi has become a popular but offers a more an escapist alternative to far busier Phuket, outdated and overdeveloped Koh Samui, and backpacker haven Koh Phi Phi.
+Krabi has become very popular, but offers a more an escapist alternative to far busier Phuket, outdated and overdeveloped Koh Samui, and backpacker haven Koh Phi Phi.
 The town of Krabi isn't much to see, serving only as useful main hub to reach nearby resorts.
 Ferries from other destinations connect via songtao and boats to the nearby beach and tourist strip at Ao Nang and to the farther flung beaches, including Haad Raillay, the famed "climbers beach" with its stunning karst towers, which is accessed by boat (from either and Khlong Mouang beach, only recently developed, just north of Ao Nang by car.

 Krabi's main interests relaxing on the beach, boat trips to nearby picturesque marine parks, and water sports—kayaking, diving and snorkeling.
 Although the area's dive sites are a better option in Koh Phi Phi, Koh Yao, Koh Tao, and Phuket, here around Krabi are the similar clear blue waters and white sands Thailand's south is renowned for.